 The Savannah gives an indication of problems breeders would face should they choose to pursue a caracal hybrid breed.
 There was apparently an attempt at a caracal x domestic hybrid; a male caracal was housed with a female Snowshoe, but the pair failed to mate (Nikki Matthens, Wild Talk).
 To regard a domestic cat as a mate, the caracal would have to be raised with domestic cats.
 The lack of interest in "Caracats" seemed related to the current trend for breeding wild-looking striped and spotted cats; the caracal is more reminiscent of a large Abyssinian with long black ear tufts.
 Hypothetical caracats and Caracal/Abyssinian crosses were discussed on the Newbreedcats Yahoogroup in November 2003.

 Details of Joy Geisingerís caracal x domestic hybrids (Caracats) were published in TICA Trend (June-July 2008) and also in Feline Conservation Federation Journal, Volume 52, Issue 4, July/August 2008.
-Following Joy Geisingerís death in 2008, Mike Friese (Feline Conservation Federation) has provided further information on the hybrids that he received from Geisinger.
+Following Joy Geisingerís death in 2008, Mike Friese (Feline Conservation Federation) provided further information on the hybrids that he received from Geisinger.

 The Caracat is a hybrid of Caracal x Abyssinian domestic with an even-toned coat without spots, stripes, or rosettes.
 F1 Caracats reach 25- 30 pounds and stand 12" Ė 14" at the shoulder, and resemble a cougar with tufted ears and dark facial markings with some barred markings on the legs and belly.
 The tail length is not stated (caracals have short tails).
 F2 Caracats (75% Abyssinian, 25% Caracal) reach 20 - 25 pounds, stand 10" Ė 12" at the shoulder, and still resemble a miniature cougar, but have a more domestic temperament than the F1 Caracats.

 In 2005 a male Caracal kitten, Mandela was raised with 2 female Abyssinian kittens, Bonnie and Beverly.
 In May 2007, 8 lb Beverly and 50 lb Mandela produced Hillary and another kitten, the first deliberately bred Caracats (accidental hybrids had been born in Germany to a male domestic and a female caracal).
 The other kitten died at birth though an F1 male called Jude was born in a subsequent litter (October 2007) along with F1 kittens Jennifer and Monica.
 Geisinger intended to breed Hillary to an Abyssinian sire called Romeo when Hillary matured in 2008.
 The caracal male, Mandela, was rehomed in February 2008 to a breeder of Caracal x Chausie hybrids.
-F1 Caracats inherit the caracalís hissy, nervous disposition, destructive tendencies and a screeching call.
+These F1 Caracats inherited the caracalís hissy, nervous disposition, destructive tendencies and a screeching call.
 The fact only one F1 male was born (or survived) is also in accordance with Haldane's Rule - F1 males are either sterile or non-existent.